metattri/habitat-lab-falcon/README.md

 In this paper, two rule-based methods are used for evaluation:

-- **ASTAR**: A well-known pathfinding algorithm that finds the shortest path using a heuristic to estimate the cost.
+- **[ASTAR](https://ieeexplore.ieee.org/document/4082128)**: A well-known pathfinding algorithm that finds the shortest path using a heuristic to estimate the cost.

-- **ORCA (Optimal Reciprocal Collision Avoidance)**: A multi-agent navigation algorithm designed for collision-free movement through reciprocal avoidance.
+- **[ORCA](https://gamma.cs.unc.edu/ORCA/publications/ORCA.pdf)**: A multi-agent navigation algorithm designed for collision-free movement through reciprocal avoidance.

 You can evaluate Astar or ORCA on the Social-HM3D or Social-MP3D datasets using the following template: